gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle's [continuous build feature](userguide/continuous_build.html) now works with [composite builds](userguide/composite_builds.html).
 Gradle will automatically detect changes to any input from any build and rebuild the appropriate pieces.

+### CodeNarc plugin supports report format 'console'

+CodeNarc plugin supports outputting report to console now.
+In some scenarios this is convenient for user.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.